ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## Token Endpoint
 A Data Holder issues ID, Access and Refresh Tokens to the Data Recipient from this endpoint.
-A Request to this end point requires [Data Recipient (Client) authentication](#client-authentication).
+A Request to this endpoint requires [Data Recipient (Client) authentication](#client-authentication).

-Regardless of the Client Authentication method employed, this endpoint must be hosted on a website with **[MTLS]** protection (HTTPS).
+Regardless of the Client Authentication method employed, this endpoint must be hosted on a website with **[MTLS]** protection.

 ## UserInfo Endpoint
 The UserInfo Endpoint is an OAuth 2.0 Protected Resource **[OAUTH2]** hosted by the Data Holder that returns Claims about the authenticated End-User **[OIDC]**.
 The Data Recipient sends the UserInfo requests using either the HTTP GET or POST method.
-The Access Token obtained from an OIDC authentication request must be sent as a Bearer Token to this endpoint.
+The Access Token obtained from the Token Endpoint must be sent as a Bearer Token to this endpoint.

 ```http